 You don’t have to give away all of your belongings and buy a tiny home to adopt a minimalist philosophy!
 Maybe your journey with minimalism starts with cleaning out your closet.
 Or perhaps it begins with letting go of toxic relationships.
 It could also mean learning to purchase fewer things.
 While minimalism can be applied to every aspect of your life—from cleaning to relationships—pick just one area to get started!

 What can you not live without?
 Making a mental or physical note of your favorite clothing, decorations, and household items is a simple step toward minimalism.
 Stop getting hung up on what you “should” keep.
 It’s easy to let an unwanted gift from an aunt collect dust, but if you’re never going to use it, and it doesn’t bring you joy (as the KonMari Method encourages), it’s time to say goodbye.
-Take inventory of what you actually want and need in your daily life.
+Take inventory of what you actually want and need in your ideal life.
 The 100 Things Challenge is a great place to start!

-Get Rid of Excess
+Get Rid of Excess Clutter

 Reduce Technology Usage

-One of the easiest ways to get time back in your day is spending less of it staring at a screen!
+One of the easiest ways to get quality time back in your day is spending less of it staring at a screen!
 Apps like Social Fever can help you monitor how much time you’re spending on social media.
 Unsubscribing from emails, clearing out old files on your desktop, and deleting seldom-used apps from your phone are all great ways to start learning how to live a simple life.